modernweb-dev/web/.changeset/tiny-apes-protect.md

 '@web/test-runner': patch
 ---

-Fixed error reporting and made browser logs optional in summary reporter
+Summary Reporter - re-enabled error reporting and made option to disable browser logs and error reporting in this reporter